rgmarelli/devs-tossim/_posts/2016-04-23-userguide.markdown

 The installation of the framework consists in the copy of the source code to a user's directory.
 No additional steps are required.

-The framework is composed of two main directories: devscpp y devstossim.
+The framework is composed of two main directories: *devscpp* and *devstossim*.

 The implementation of DEVS can be found on the directory: _devscpp_.
 This implementation is generic and can be used independently of the models of WSN motes (see: [devscpp](https://github.com/rgmarelli/devscpp)).